Expulsion of Jews from Spain: The end of religious diversity in Spain

 The situation of those who returned was regularized with an order of November 10, 1492, in which it was established that civil and ecclesiastical authorities had to be witnesses to baptism, and in the event that they had been baptized before returning, evidence and testimonials that confirm it.
 They were also able to recover all their goods for the same price at which they had sold them.
 Returns are documented at least until 1499.
 On the other hand, the Provision of the Royal Council of 24 October 1493 set harsh sanctions for those who slandered these New Christians with insulting terms such as tornadizos ("transgressors").

 As for the economic impact of the expulsion, it seems to be ruled out that it was a hard setback that stopped the birth of capitalism, which would be one of the causes of the decline of Spain.
 As Joseph Pérez has pointed out, "in view of the published literature on taxation and economic activities, there is no doubt that the Jews were no longer a source of relevant wealth, neither as bankers nor as renters nor as merchants who conducted business at an international level. [...]
 The expulsion of the Jews produced problems at the local level but not a national catastrophe.
 It is unreasonable to attribute to that event the decline of Spain and its supposed inability to adapt to the transformations of the modern world.
 What we know now shows that 16th century Spain was not exactly an economically backward nation. [....]
 In strictly demographic and economic terms, and apart from human aspects, the expulsion did not imply for Spain any substantial deterioration, but only a temporary crisis quickly overcome."

-A copy of the Amsterdam Gazette published in the Netherlands on September 12, 1672 has been preserved.
-The Jews of Amsterdam printed a newspaper showing the interest of the Jewish community in what was happening at that time in Madrid, and it presents the news in Spanish – after 180 years of being expelled from their ancestral soil (1492).
+An issue of the Amsterdam Gazette published in the Netherlands on September 12, 1672, and preserved at Beth Hatefutsoth evidences interest by the Jewish community in what was happening at that time in Madrid, and it presents the news in Spanish, 180 years after the expulsion.

-The document preserved and exhibited in Beth Hatefutsoth, Nahum Goldmann Museum and House of the Diasporas, University of Tel Aviv, State of Israel.
+Continued persecution of crypto-Jews

+After the expulsion, the Spanish Inquisition remained active for centuries and continued into the 18th century, targeting conversos suspected of 'Judaizing,' that is, secretly observing Jewish beliefs and practices.
+As the Church could not legally execute, it transferred convicted individuals to secular authorities, who implemented sentences such as death by burning—a punishment developed within ecclesiastical circles and justified as saving the soul through earthly suffering.
+Public executions, called autos-de-fé, became elaborate ceremonies featuring processions, sermons, and mass spectacle, sometimes even attended by royalty.
+Those who confessed under pressure were paraded in humiliating garments called sanbenitos, with their offenses read aloud and their names displayed in churches for generations.
+Others were burned in effigy if they had died or fled, and even the remains of deceased suspects were exhumed and destroyed as part of the symbolic enforcement of orthodoxy.